Danny-Lenko/the-play-ground-repo/README.md

 - [Git + GitHub](https://www.youtube.com/watch?v=RGOj5yH7evk) - the basic git commands (Youtube).
 - [The Markdown Guide](https://www.markdownguide.org/) - for more help with writing markdown (Article).

+## Here I will start testing new functionality with the GitHub Desktop from another IP

+### I am going to add a space-tourism website to practice a keyboard navigation